voidconsole/story-video-automation/README.md

-# automation of ai-generated videos
+# automation of ai-generated videos and posting
- and posting
+This project is under development